Nathan Ferguson (footballer, born 1995): Wealdstone

 On 4 February 2022, Ferguson joined National League club Wealdstone on a free transfer.
 He made his debut four days for the "Stones" later in a 2–1 victory against Yeovil Town at Grosvenor Vale, and then scored his first Wealdstone goal on 12 February, in a 3–1 win over local rivals Barnet.
+He scored five goals in forty appearances in the 2022–23 campaign, though was sent off on the last day of the season.
+He scored five goals in 38 games in 2023–24, before being released at the end of the season.